Grem6/AutoSpotify/README.md

 AutoSpotify finds top songs from the global spotify weekly charts and automatically adds it to your personal spotify playlist.

 > AutoSpotify is a personal project that I've been working on to develop my programming skills.

+*Works only with firfox browser right now. working to extend that functionality*

 ## 🛠️ Setup <a name = "setup"></a>